-A varying number of persons are working for IHEU in different capacities.
-This includes office staff, and our representatives at international bodies.
+We have an office staff, representatives at international bodies, as well as occasional volunteers.
 Staff can be reached via our Contact page.

 |Gary McLelland – Chief Executive|

 Gary joined IHEU in February 2017.
 Before this he worked for the Humanist Society Scotland since 2013 as Head of Communications and Public Affairs.
 He has also previously served as a director of the European Humanist Federation based in Brussels, as well as a board member of the Scottish Joint Committee on Religious and Moral Education.Before working in Humanist campaigning, Gary worked for a global citizenship project at the Mercy Corps European headquarters in Edinburgh, and also in policy and service delivery in education and social work.

 He has a BSc (hons) in psychology, a diploma in childhood and youth studies and is currently completing a master’s dissertation in human rights law focusing on the approach of international human rights institutions to so-called ‘blasphemy’ laws.

 |Bob Churchill – Director of Communications and Campaigns|